JasonHeoJung/MAD-Assignment-SPlanner/README.md

 Justin - Did the database of the whole application
-Guo heng - Did the layout of to do list and subject tracker Yo ming - Did the layout, part of the database of homepage, the functions for Timer and The navigation bar to move between fragment activities Jason - did the layout for profile page, login and sign up page
+Guo heng - Did the layout of to do list and subject tracker Yo ming - Did the layout, part of the database of homepage, the functions for Timer and The navigation bar to move between fragment activities || New: Expanded Timer to make records, a nested fragment for Timer, named 'Timer' and 'Records'
+Jason - did the layout for profile page, login and sign up page

 User guides: